ec500-software-engineering/project-17-bigdata_computing_analysis/final.md

 - A sink can connect to only one channel
 - Channel is notified to delete a message once the sink processes it

+## Spark

+### Why Spark Streaming?

+- Analyze data streams in real time, instead of in huge batch jobs daily
+- Analyzing streams of web log data to react to user behavior
+- Analyze streams of real-time sensor data for "Internet of Things" stuff
+- Processing of RDD's can happen in parallel on different worker nodes

 # Project - Market Trend

 ## Kafka System